 Figure 12.
 Condition of coastal wetland vegetation at sites across the Great Lakes.
 Circle color indicates vegetation community quality.
-The indicator is labeled "draft" while this indicator is investigated for robustness against varying water levels and latitude.
-Based on data from 2011 through 2015.
+Based on data from 2011 through 2017.

 Another of the IBIs that was developed by the Great Lakes Coastal Wetlands Consortium uses the aquatic macroinvertebrates found in several of the most common vegetation types in Great Lakes coastal wetlands: sparse bulrush (Schoenoplectus), dense bulrush (Schoenoplectus), and wet meadow (multi-species) zones.
 We have calculated these IBIs for 2011 through 2015 sites that contain these habitat zones (Figure 13).
 Minor adjustment of metrics is continuing, so maps are not directly comparable across reports.